louiesch/galactic-age-calc/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This project was made for my week 5 independent Friday project at Epicodus.
+The primary purpose is to practice testing each part of the application using Jest.
+As such there is no UI in place._

 ## Setup/Installation Requirements

-* _Clone repository from GitHub using: $ git clone https://github.com/louiesch/template-repo_
+* _Clone repository from GitHub using: $ git clone https://github.com/louiesch/galactic-age-calc_
 * _Open project directory in terminal_
 * _Re-build project environment using command $ npm install_
 * _Create project environment using command $ npm run build_